mild-blue/txmatching/documentation/README.md

 Again we take into account only frequent codes among the assumed HLA types.
 We will consider the summary MFI as the arithmetic mean MFI values above cutoff of the corresponding antibodies.
 In case there are not any MFI values above cutoff for the frequent HLA code, we use `null` value for the summary MFI.
+(Do not forget that in the absolute majority of cases, the assumed HLA types list always has at least one frequent code due to the fact that we convert the list of extremely rare codes to the SPLIT level.
+Therefore, the absence of frequent codes in the assumed HLA types can be only in cases when SPLIT code does not exist or is unknown to our database).
 For example,
 ```python
 assumed_hla_types = [{"hla_code": "A*01:01", "is_frequent": True},